slack-samples/deno-github-functions/README.md

 > workflow will appear to have been created by the account used when
 > authenticating.

-#### Create a GitHub OAuth App
+#### Create an OAuth App on GitHub

-Begin by creating a new GitHub OAuth App from your [developer settings on GitHub](https://github.com/settings/developers) using any **Application name** and **Homepage URL** you'd like, but leaving **Enable Device Flow** unchecked.
+Begin by creating a new OAuth App from your
+[developer settings on GitHub](https://github.com/settings/developers) using any **Application name** and **Homepage URL** you'd like, but leaving **Enable Device Flow** unchecked.